Homeschooling: Answering Your Questions (Part Two)

 What should I teach?

 Some states are flexible about what and when you teach.
-Other states are very specific on which subjects should be taught in each grade.
+Other states are very specific about which subjects should be taught in each grade.

 It’s imperative to research and follow the laws of your state.